osmandapp/docs/content/osmand/map/map-context-menu.md

 ![Context menu details_iOS](/assets/images/map/map_context_menu_details_ios.png)

 ### Object info
-If you press the details button or move the Context menu panel up, additional information or [Tag info](https://taginfo.openstreetmap.org/) about the object appears.
+If you press the details button or move the Context menu panel up appears the [Tag info](https://taginfo.openstreetmap.org/) about the object.
 This info could be copied to the  buffer by a tap on it:
 - Website
 - Working hours
 - Height